Occupational Safety and Health

 Health Protection

-• The Company arranges specific health examinations for employees working at special positions (e.g., high-noise, dust, and X-ray, etc.)
+• Employee health check plan,and Including employees working at special positions (e.g., high-noise, dust, and X-ray, etc.)

 Training and education